 I fell in love with these preppy colorful placemats from Holly Stuart Home out of Charleston.
 She had me at basketweave and monograms!

-Etu Home’s kitchen and dining accessories really appealed to me as well:
+Etu Home’s kitchen and dining accessories really appealed to my neutral, casual side as well:

-They had two styles of cloches.
-One was made from the top of a wine glass wine jug…
+They had two styles of gorgeous glass cloches.
+One was made from the top of a wine glass wine jug.

-I mentioned to Suzy that their accessories reminded me of the Pottery Barn style and the salesperson said they do indeed sell to them!
+When I mentioned that their accessories reminded me of the Pottery Barn style and the salesperson said they do indeed sell to them.

 We saw several high end pillow and bedding showrooms too: